 Married settlers raised large families which included children born in Europe and in America.
 Younger émigrés found marriage partners that often crossed ethnic lines.
 By 1664, the natural increase of the European-born New Netherland Dutch was largely responsible for the growth of the colony’s settler population to perhaps as many as 9,000 people.
 The population of New Netherland has been studied and analyzed by David S. Cohen and Oliver A. Rink.

 Flourishing demographically, the New Netherland Dutch thus became the core settler stock for most early New York communities in the New York City area, and upriver, particularly in Kingston, Schenectady, and Beverwyck.They also were the primary population source for Rensselaerswyck.
-By 1664, eighty-two New Netherland family groups were present in the stockaded village of Albany.
-By the time of Albany’s chartering in 1686, their American-born children were raising families whose sons and daughters were themselves marrying and having children.
-These stories of original settlers and their children have been a primary concern of the Colonial Albany Social History Project.
-An article addressing the question of "What happened to the New Netherland Dutch?" was published in 1990.
+By 1664, eighty-two New Netherland family groups were present in the stockaded village that would be renamed Albany.
+By the time of Albany’s chartering in 1686, their American-born children were raising families whose sons and daughters were marrying and having children of their own.
+These stories of the original settlers and their descendants have been a primary concern of the Colonial Albany Social History Project.
+A seminal article addressing the question of "What happened to the New Netherland Dutch?" was published in 1990.

 This term does not include Native Peoples who once inhabited the land that became Albany but lived separately from Europeans in the community setting, or African slaves who were brought to America against their will and in most cases could not freely participate in community life.

 More than one-tenth of the individuals in the People of Colonial Albany community biography were of African ancestry.
 They were an integral part of the early Albany story and are of special concern in our community-wide inquiry.
 As research continues, the stories of these Afro Albanians will take their places alongside the Europeans on the community landscape.
 Before 1664, a small number of slaves were present in Beverwyck.
 Not calling them original settlers underscores the forced nature of their participation.